renzzorocha/helix/README.md

 └── README.md               # This file 🧬
 ```

-## 🗺️ Current Status & Roadmap

-The project is currently in the **structuring and planning phase**.
-The entire feature backlog is managed through GitHub Issues and can be viewed in an organized way on our Roadmap board.

 ## 🤝 Contributing

 This project follows a well-defined workflow to ensure code quality and organization.
 If you wish to contribute: